zalmoxes-laran/ExtendedMatrix-doc/docs/nodes_intro.rst

 .. note::

-   To have a clearer idea about WHY using stratigraphy is not archaeology-centered but it has a wider impact in the domain of Cultural Heritage
+    To have a clearer idea about `WHY using stratigraphy is not archaeology-centered but it has a wider impact in the domain of Cultural Heritage <stratigraphic_approach.rst>`_

 .. image:: img/EM_Reference_CHART_A.jpg
     :width: 400